Why did you decide to certify your vineyards through Sustainable WA?

 What does sustainability mean to you?
 Do you see this as a way to differentiate your grapes?

 Why is a certification important to your business?
+How will you utilize this certification for your business?

 Why is it important for WA to have its own certification program?